A lower bound theorem for $d$-polytopes with $2d+2$ vertices: Known lower bounds for polytopes with few vertices and auxiliary results

-We end this section with a lower bound theorem for $d$-polytopes with $2d+1$ vertices, independently proved by Pineda-Villavicencio and Yost~\cite{PinYos22}, and by Xue~\cite{Xue22}.
+We proceed with a lower bound theorem for $d$-polytopes with $2d+1$ vertices, independently proved by Pineda-Villavicencio and Yost~\cite{PinYos22}, and by Xue~\cite{Xue24}.
 Denote by $f(P)$ the $f$-vector of a polytope $P$, and denote by $\Sigma(d)$ a $d$-polytope combinatorially equivalent to the convex hull of

 where $\{e_i\}$ is the standard basis of $\mathbb{R}^d$.

 \begin{theorem}[Pineda-Villavicencio and Yost 2022; Xue 2023] Let $d\ge 3$, $P$ a $d$-polytope with \textbf{at least} $2d+1$ vertices, and $k\in [1\ldots d-2]$. \begin{enumerate}[{\rm (i)}] \item Let $d=3$.
 If $P$ is $\Sigma(3)$ or a 3-pentasm, then $f(P)=(7,11,6)$.
 Otherwise, $f_1(P)>11$ and $f_2(P)>6$. \item If $d\ge 4$ and $P$ has at least $d+3$ facets, then $f_{k}(P)\ge f_{k}(J(2,d))$, with equality for some $k\in [1\ldots d-2]$ only if $P=J(2,d)$. \item If $d\ge 4$ and $P$ has $d+2$ facets, then $f_{k}(P)\ge f_{k}((T_{2}^{d,d-(\floor{d/2}+2)})^{*})$.
 If $d$ is even then $(T_{2}^{d,d-(\floor{d/2}+2)})^{*}$ has $2d+1$ vertices. \end{enumerate} \end{theorem}